capactio/website/blog/2021-12-13-maintainers-interview.md

 On a daily basis, you will implement new functionality, write automated tests, build CI/CD pipelines, and provide documentation for it.

-**Paweł:** You will also have an opportunity to design architecture, create a proof of concepts, teach and evangelize the open-source community, and be involved in project roadmap planning.
+**Paweł:** You will also have an opportunity to design architecture, create a proofs of concept, teach and evangelize the open-source community, and be involved in project roadmap planning.

 We're looking for solid all-rounders, who are not afraid of new technologies and learn quickly.
 That's why we think about a true DevOps profile—solid programming skills and love for operations.
 We require Kubernetes experience, and some experience with Go—it doesn't have to be production-grade experience, but it would be good if you know the basic conventions.
 Any open-source contributions would be nice to have!

 ## Do you have any advice for beginners in Go?
-How to broaden one's knowledge in this direction and what possibilities does this language offer?
+How can developers broaden their knowledge in this area and what benefits does this language offer?

 **Paweł:** Go is great for writing lightweight backend applications and CLI tools.
 If you want to build modern cloud-native, apps, learn Go, as it is the right tool for the job.